bdroidd/investigating-LK99-claims-w.TDA/README.md

 8. comparative analysis: LK99_superconductivityAnalysis.py

 The packages needed to run this code are Quantum ESPRESSO for DFT/DFPT, giotto-tda and kepler-mapper for topological data analysis methods, and matplotlib for visualization.
-Additionally, pymatgen and numpy are required for a program that executes the SCAN self-consistent field calculation, among other operations.
+Additionally, pymatgen and numpy are required for a program that executes the SCAN self-consistent field calculation, among other operations, and EPW is important for electron- phonon coupling analysis.